pierre-cm/galbe/docs/context.md

 **set**

-The set property contains modifiable properties which purpose are to give informations to the Response parser.
+The set property contains modifiable properties which purpose are to give information to the Response parser.

 - `status`: Set the response status
 - `headers`: Set the response headers